Zuoqiu-Yingyi/siyuan-plugin-custom-block/public/README.md

   * The code cannot be executed until the document is connected to a session (see the *Session Management* section for details)

+#### Language Services

+* Contextual help

+  * The <kbd>Jupyter Contextual Help</kbd> side panel displays contextual information about the current code.
+* Code suggestions and completion

+  * When editing in code cells, suggestions for the current code are displayed, and selecting one will complete the code.

 #### Import `*.ipynb` Files

 * Calling method